 A: Yes, both new and used equipment qualify for Section 179 and Bonus Depreciation, as long as it’s new to you.

-Q: What if I spend more than the Section 179 limit?
+Q: What if my purchase exceeds the Section 179 limit?

 Name